LoukaN/React/2014-07-25-community-roundup-21.md

 [![](/img/draggable.png)](http://mzabriskie.github.io/react-draggable/example/)

 ## What's ReactJS ?
-[Craig McKeachie](http://www.funnyant.com/reactjs-what-is-it/) author of [Javascript Framework Guide](http://www.funnyant.com/javascript-framework-guide/) write an excellent news named "What is React.js?
-Another Template Library?
-Like Web Components?
+[Craig McKeachie](http://www.funnyant.com/author/admin/) author of [Javascript Framework Guide](http://www.funnyant.com/javascript-framework-guide/) write an excellent news named ["What is React.js?
+Another Template Library?](http://www.funnyant.com/reactjs-what-is-it/) Like Web Components?
 A Framework like AngularJS?".
-I thynk everybody who's starting React have to read it !
+I think everybody who's starting React have to read it !

 ## React Dispatcher
 The dispatcher is used to control the flow of actions through your application.
 That's what you can find in this [project](https://github.com/rackt/react-dispatcher) started by [Michael Jackson](https://github.com/mjackson).
 So, let's Beat it !